Ford Transit hybrid priced from £39,145

 It's capable of seating up to eight people, and the second and third rows can be arranged in ‘conference format’ or in a straightforward, front-facing arrangement.
 The vehicle is aimed at executive shuttle service operators, such as those running from airports and hotels.

-Ford E-Transit electric van: details, specifications and pictures
+New 2022 Ford E-Transit electric van: details, specification and prices